 Pests and Diseases

-The most common pest that you will have to deal with when growing a sago palm tree as a bonsai is scale.
+The most common pest that you will have to deal with when growing a bonsai sago palm tree as a bonsai is scale.
 These pests can form a hard crust and can be removed with hydrogen peroxide.
 You may also notice mealy bugs, which can be controlled for with insecticidal soaps.
 Keep your plant properly watered and turn it regularly to prevent leaf burn and you shouldn’t have any other problems.

-One other important note related to the Japanese sago palm tree – make sure you do not put your plant where cats, dogs, or children can reach it.
+One other important note related to the Japanese sago palm tree – make sure you do not put your ancient plant where cats, dogs, or children can reach it.
 The leaves contain a toxin known as cycasin, which can be dangerous if ingested.

 Where to Buy Bonsai Palm Tree